Let's take a closer look at what can be set in the Navigation tab of the Divi theme options.

 1 - The Pages > Navigation sub-tab

-- Exclude pages: I'm not sure if this option is interesting since to organize your navigation, it's better to use the options offered by WordPress from the Appearance > Menu tab.
+- Exclude pages: I'm not sure if this option is interesting since to organize your navigation, it's better to go through the options that WordPress offers from the Appearance > Menu tab.
 See here to know how to create a WordPress main menu.

-- Drop-down menus: if this option is disabled, the sub-pages contained in your main navigation will not be active.
+- Drop-down menus: If this option is deactivated, the sub-pages contained in your main navigation will not be active.
 Only the first level pages will be taken into account.

-- Links sorting : this allows you to set the sorting organization of the links contained in your main navigation.
+- Link Sorting: This allows you to set the sorting order of the links in your main navigation.
 Again, this has no value if you set your menu from the Appearance > Menu tab.